millengirmay/Capstone-Project-1/README.md

  ****Interesting Code****

-In the customSearch method, we use the ternary operator to simplify conditional logic when handling user input.
+In the customSearch method, I use the ternary operator to simplify conditional logic when handling user input.
 This compact syntax replaces longer if-else statements and helps keep the code clean and readable.

 Here's how the method works, with the ternary operator usage explained in the comments: